 September always seems to be my busiest month.
 Once again, it’s been crammed full of lingerie happenings.
 As well as being inundated with orders (following the launch of my brand last month), I’ve been juggling lingerie events and preparations to move cities!
 It’s been an exhausting month but worth every moment.
-Here’s a few of my favourite adventures, I hope you enjoy them!
+Here are a few of my favourite adventures.
+I hope you enjoy them!

 My lingerie month began with an invitation to What Katie Did’s fabulous AW12 collection launch – a delightful afternoon of fabulous fashion shows and some rather delicious WKD cupcakes.
-A particular highlight of the event was the SS13 preview show – my personal favourites including a red and peach colourway for the Morticia corset and a delightful highwaisted bikini with side cut outs.
-We were also treated to a fabulous burlesque performance courtesy of Miss Miranda and Sophie St Villier – I was very taken with Miss Miranda’s polkadot seamed stockings and ended up picking up my own pair!
+A particular highlight of the event was the SS13 preview show.
+My personal favourites included a red and peach colourway for the Morticia corset and a delightful highwaisted bikini with side cutouts.
+We were also treated to a fabulous burlesque performance courtesy of Miss Miranda and Sophie St Villier – I was very taken with Miss Miranda’s polka dot seamed stockings and ended up picking up my own pair!

 Inside Victoria’s Secret Bond Street boutique – angel wings and all

 Before leaving London, I knew I had to go and see what all the fuss was about with Victoria’s Secret.
 They’d opened their Bond Street boutique amidst a flurry of controversy and speculation and I was itching to see it for myself.
-My first impressions were exactly what I expected: it’s glamorous, attention-grabbing and very, very ‘American’.
+My first impressions were exactly what I expected: it’s glamorous, attention-grabbing, and very, very ‘American.’
 The décor is all black and pink gloss and chandeliers, with lingerie covering literally every available surface.
-It was a little overwhelming – the themes of each room were a vague at times and the designer collection left my jaw dragging along the floor – though not for the right reasons.
+It was a little overwhelming – the themes of each room were vague at times, and the designer collection left my jaw dragging along the floor – though not for the right reasons.